mharde/mharde/README.md

-- 👋 Hi, I’m Maggie (any pronouns).
+- 👋 Hi, I’m Maggie H (any pronouns).
 - 👀 I’m interested in creating documentation that eases users' anxieties.
 I also want to learn how to code better!
-- 🌱 I’m currently learning how to use Git and Github.
+- 🌱 I’m currently working to improve my skills with Git and Github.
 I'm refreshing my knowledge on HTML, CSS, and Python with a dash of C++.
 - 💞️ I’m looking to collaborate on open source projects related to documentation, game development tooling, and experimental entertainment.
+I currently lend some of my spare time with The Good Docs Project as part of their template editorial team.
 - 📫 How to reach me?
 Discord, Twitter, BlueSky @MagzThaWriter.

 <!---